RetrobitCoder/Rhythum/README.md

 Using an Arduboy game uploader that supports .hex files, or any other tools that can upload .hex files to the Arduboy, upload the .hex file to your Arduboy.

 ### source
-Rename file from game-master to game then upload to Arduboy using the Arduino IDE.
+Rename file from game-master to game or move/copy game sub folder then upload to Arduboy using the Arduino IDE.

 ## Game License
 ---